dottedmag/dottedmag.net/cv.md

 Complexity creeps in.
 I know how to prune unwanted statefulness, remove layering violations, keep the interfaces minimal.

-All software is distributed now: Web SPA and mobile apps distributed systems too.
+All software is distributed now: Web SPA and mobile apps are distributed systems too.
 I know how to manage upgrades, do a staged rollout client- and server-side, collect metrics and log messages.
 I know how to deal with old versions of client software suddenly reappearing out of the blue.
 I know how to version REST